knative/docs/docs/versioned/install/operator/knative-with-operators.md

         ```

     1. To configure Knative Serving to use Contour, add `spec.ingress.contour`
-    `spec.config.network` to your Serving CR YAML file as follows:
+    and `spec.config.network` to your Serving CR YAML file as follows:

         ```yaml
         apiVersion: operator.knative.dev/v1beta1